-- The outline should follow the broad flow of thought of the entire book. - Don't focus on details. - The purpose of this is to understand the main concepts and their flow. - For example:
+- Don't use someone else's outline at this point. - Think of your preparation in terms of teaching this book to another person. - The outline should follow the broad flow of thought of the entire book.
+Don't focus on details. - The purpose of this is to understand the main concepts and their flow. - For example:

-Hebrews 1:1-3 - title of the main idea of this passage Hebrews 1:4-14 - title of the main idea of this passage
+Hebrews 1:1-3 - title of the main idea of this passage